 On January 31, 2015, the Office Depot board of directors met at the offices of Simpson Thacher in New York, New York, with representatives of Office Depot's senior management, PJSC, Simpson Thacher, Covington and a representative of Frederic W. Cook, Office Depot's compensation consultant.
 Simpson Thacher reviewed with the Office Depot board of directors, among other legal matters, the directors' fiduciary duties under applicable law in connection with the proposed transaction and discussed the process in connection with the reciprocal legal due diligence investigation, including the results of Office Depot's legal due diligence investigation of Staples.
 Mr. Hare then reviewed with the Office Depot board of directors the results of the companies' financial and business due diligence investigation, including the results of Office Depot's due diligence investigation of Staples' businesses.
 Simpson Thacher then discussed with the Office Depot board of directors its analysis of antitrust matters related to the proposed transaction, including the regulatory approval process and timing considerations.
 Simpson Thacher also reviewed with the Office Depot board of directors the material terms and provisions of the proposed merger agreement with Staples.
 As part of their review, the representatives of Simpson Thacher also discussed the issues that were still being negotiated between Staples and Office Depot, including the treatment of Office Depot's equity-based awards in the merger, the proposal that Staples be entitled to expense reimbursement from Office Depot if the Office Depot stockholders voted against the transaction and the amount of the termination fee payable by Office Depot.
 The representatives of PJSC then discussed with the Office Depot board of directors, among other matters, certain preliminary financial analyses regarding Staples' revised January 18, 2015 proposal, including that this proposal implied a per share purchase price of \$10.98 based on Staples' closing share price of \$17.05 on January 30, 2015 and represented a premium of approximately 63.2% to Office Depot's closing share price of \$6.73 on December 10, 2014, the last trading day before the Starboard SEC filings disclosing its stakebuilding in Staples and Office Depot.
 PJSC also noted that, of the implied value of the merger consideration offered by Staples, 66% and 34% would be paid in cash and shares of Staples common stock, respectively, and that the Office Depot stockholders would own approximately 16.2% of the total outstanding Staples common stock upon completion of the proposed transaction.
-The representatives of PJSC also discussed with the Office Depot board of directors the terms and conditions of Staples' proposed financing that was required to finance the acquisition, including that, upon completion of the proposed transaction, Staples would have a substantial amount of indebtedness and that there could be no assurance that Staples could maintain its current credit ratings following completion of the proposed transaction.
+The representatives of PJSC also discussed with the Office Depot board of directors the terms and conditions of Staples' proposed financing that was required to finance the acquisition.
 Michael Allison, executive vice president and chief people officer of Office Depot, provided the Office Depot board of directors with an update regarding certain transaction-related compensation and retention matters and the analysis of Office Depot's compensation consultant of such matters.
-The representatives of Simpson Thacher and Covington then reviewed and discussed with the Office Depot board of directors the potential adoption of a forum selection bylaw that would designate the Court of Chancery of the State of Delaware as the sole and exclusive forum for certain legal actions, unless Office Depot consented in writing to the selection of an alternative forum.
+The representatives of Simpson Thacher and Covington then reviewed and discussed with the Office Depot board of directors the potential adoption of a forum selection bylaw that would designate the Court of Chancery of the State of Delaware as the sole and exclusive forum for certain legal actions. unless Office Depot consented in writing to the selection of an alternative forum.
 Following discussion, the Office Depot board of directors authorized and instructed Mr. Smith and the other members of Office Depot's senior management to try and resolve, with the assistance of Office Depot's advisors, any remaining outstanding issues and promptly present the Office Depot board of directors with a definitive agreement that was ready for approval.